MarcWoerner/personal_website/src/content/posts/showyourwork.md

 ---
-title: 'Show your work! - a book summary'
+title: 'Show your work! - a Book Summary'
 description: 'Sharing your creative process, making your work discoverable, building an audience through generosity and collaboration, and embracing the challenges of being visible in the creative world.'
 pubDate: 'Oct 17 2024'
 tags: ['markdown', 'astro', 'guide']